OWASP/owasp-mastg/Document/0x08-Testing-Tools.md

 ## Interception Proxies

 - Burp Suite: An integrated platform for performing security testing of applications - <https://portswigger.net/burp/download.html>
-- Charles Proxy: HTTP proxy / HTTP monitor / Reverse Proxy that enables a developer to view all of the HTTP and SSL / HTTPS traffic between their machine and the Internet - <https://www.charlesproxy.com>
+- Charles Proxy: HTTP proxy / HTTP monitor / Reverse Proxy that enables a developer to view all of the HTTP and SSL / HTTPS traffic between their host computer and the Internet - <https://www.charlesproxy.com>
 - Fiddler: An HTTP debugging proxy server application which captures HTTP and HTTPS traffic and logs it for the user to review - <https://www.telerik.com/fiddler>
 - OWASP Zed Attack Proxy (ZAP): A free security tool which helps to automatically find security vulnerabilities in web applications and web services - <https://github.com/zaproxy/zaproxy>
 - Proxydroid: Global Proxy App for Android System - <https://github.com/madeye/proxydroid>